tharin2002/vsdocker/README.md

 Q: What is this and what does it do?

 A: This is a [docker](https://www.docker.com/) container, used with the Docker application to run software anywhere that supports Docker!
 This can make setup of complex applications quick and easy.
+This container runs the Vintage Story dedicated game server with very simple setup.
+Future releases may add server management and monitoring features!

 Q: So is it like a virtual machine?